oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 - **Secondary Objective 1:** Identify which top 5 countries offer the best balance between average annual salary and cost of living by developing a custom Salary Value Score.
 - **Secondary Objective 2:** Do countries with higher average salaries also have higher local purchasing power?

+**Analytical Questions**

+The analysis was structured around four questions:

+Which countries report the highest average annual salaries?
+Are countries with higher salaries also more expensive to live in?
+Which countries offer the strongest salary relative to their Cost of Living Index?
+Do countries ranked highly by the custom Salary Value Score also demonstrate strong local purchasing power?
 ---

 ## 3. Project Scope & Tools